AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    kb = AddKB(pseudo_label_list=list(range(10)))

-Then, we create a reasoner by defining an instance of class ``Reasoner`` and passing the knowledge base as an parameter.
+Then, we create a reasoner by instantiating the class ``Reasoner`` and passing the knowledge base as an parameter.
 The reasoner can be used to minimize inconsistencies between the knowledge base and the prediction from the learning part.